Skip to main content

 Harnaam Kaur

-Model, activist, and Guinness Book Record holder Harnaam Kaur rocks a full beard as a result of PCOS.
+Model, activist, and Guinness Book World Record holder Harnaam Kaur rocks a full beard as a result of PCOS.
 She has upheld a commitment to letting her hair grow out in accordance with religious beliefs and has been hailed a body positive heroine.

-"I had no idea what PCOS was - my doctor said, 'This is what you have,' and that was all I knew,” said Harnaam.
-“At first, I thought I was dying of a very rare disease because nobody in the media spoke about it!
+"I had no idea what PCOS was - my doctor said, 'This is what you have,' and that was all I knew," said Kaur.
+"At first, I thought I was dying of a very rare disease because nobody in the media spoke about it!
 Growing up, I found out that Victoria Beckham has the same condition as me, but there I was feeling like I was suffering from something that was super rare."

 Jools Oliver

-“Even when I was 17, I thought there might be a problem and that I’d have trouble conceiving because my periods were irregular,” explained Jools.
-“I was quite quickly diagnosed with PCOS, which meant that I wasn’t ovulating each month like normal.”
+"Even when I was 17, I thought there might be a problem and that I’d have trouble conceiving because my periods were irregular," explained Oliver.
+"I was quite quickly diagnosed with PCOS, which meant that I wasn’t ovulating each month like normal."

 Know the signs: Irregular periods are a sure sign of ovulation issues.
 It’s one of the three signifiers for PCOS – the other two being high androgens (male hormones) and cystic-appearing ovaries.
+These three factors are known as the Rotterdam Criteria, which doctors use to diagnose PCOS.

-Maci Bookout McKinney
+Maci Deshane Bookout

-MTV’s Teen Mom star has been open with her PCOS struggles on the reality show.
-During one episode, Maci explained that she often goes months without having her period and then will bleed for a month straight.
-“It’s the worst pain ever.
-It’s terrible,” she said.
+MTV’s Teen Mom star has been open with her PCOS struggles, both on and off the popular reality show.
+In one episode, Bookout explained that she often went months without having her period and then would bleed for a month straight.
+"It’s the worst pain ever - it’s terrible," she said.
+"Sometimes I’m like, if I didn’t have PCOS, then maybe I wouldn’t have been so irritable with my children today."

 Rebecca Atkinson

-The Shameless star hasn’t stayed quiet about her struggle with PCOS and credits a makeup artist’s advice to visit the doctor after experiencing irregular periods and acne.
-"Horrendous big boils suddenly started appearing along my jawline - they were red, swollen and really painful," shared Rebecca.
+"Horrendous big boils suddenly started appearing along my jawline - they were red, swollen and really painful," shared Atkinson.
 "I’d always suffered irregular periods, sometimes as long as nine months in between, but it never worried me."

 Each PCOS patient's needs are different - so while one person may find it helpful to cut out certain foods or eat a specific way, that doesn't mean it'll be right for you.
 We encourage you to work with a PCOS-savvy dietitian to ensure you're getting all the nutrients you need and not being too restrictive.